Democratic Party (United States): Progressives

 Progressives are the most left-leaning faction in the party and support strong business regulations, social programs, and workers' rights.
 In 2014, progressive Senator Elizabeth Warren set out "Eleven Commandments of Progressivism": tougher regulation on corporations; affordable education; scientific investment and environmentalism; net neutrality; increased wages; equal pay for women; collective bargaining rights; defending social programs; same-sex marriage; immigration reform; and unabridged access to reproductive healthcare.
 The Congressional Progressive Caucus (CPC) is a caucus of progressive Democrats chaired by Greg Casar of Texas.
 Its members have included representatives Dennis Kucinich of Ohio, John Conyers of Michigan, Jim McDermott of Washington, Barbara Lee of California, and Senator Paul Wellstone of Minnesota.
 Senators Tammy Baldwin of Wisconsin, Mazie Hirono of Hawaii, and Ed Markey of Massachusetts were members of the caucus when in the House of Representatives.
 As of 2024, the CPC is the second-largest ideological caucus in the House Democratic Caucus by voting members, behind the New Democrat Coalition.
 Senator Bernie Sanders has often been viewed as a leader of the progressive movement; he ran presidential campaigns in 2016 and 2020.
-Other members of the progressive faction include the Squad.
+Other members of the progressive faction include the Squad, a left-wing group.
+A small number of progressives self-identify as democratic socialists, although supporters and some academic experts describe their beliefs as being closer to European social democracy.

 Democratic presidents

-As of 2025, there have been a total of 16 Democratic presidents.
+As of 2025, there have been a total of 16 Democratic presidents and 17 Democratic presidencies.